Priorities in Critical Care Nursing

 - UNIQUE!
 Nursing Diagnosis Priorities boxes list the most urgent potential nursing diagnoses, with a page reference to the corresponding Nursing Management Plan.

-- Nursing Management Plans provide you with a complete care plan for every Priority Diagnosis that includes the diagnosis, definition, defining characteristics, outcome criteria, nursing interventions, and rationales.
+- Nursing Management Plans provide a complete care plan for every Priority Diagnosis that includes the diagnosis, definition, defining characteristics, outcome criteria, nursing interventions, and rationales.

-- Evidence-Based Collaborative Practice boxes summarize evidence-based recommendations for a variety of therapies.
+- Case studies with critical thinking questions test your understanding of key concepts and their practical applications.

+- Concept maps help students understand common critical health conditions, including acute coronary syndrome, acute renal failure, ischemic stroke, and shock.

 - Collaborative Management boxes guide you through the management of a wide variety of disorders.